Koszul Feynman Categories: Cubical and Koszul Feynman Categories.

 To define the second structure, suppose we are given a Feynman category with a proper degree function.
-Write $C_n(X,Y)$ for the set of chains of $n$ or more composible morphisms in $\mathsf{F}$, of which $n$ have non-zero degree, modulo the equivalence relation induced by composing degree $0$ morphisms.
+Write $C_n(X,Y)$ for the set of chains of $n$ or more composible morphisms in $\mathsf{F}$ which start at $X$ and end at $Y$, such that $n$ morphisms in the chain have non-zero degree, modulo the equivalence relation induced by composing degree $0$ morphisms.
 Define $C_n^+(X,Y)\subset C_n(X,Y)$ to be the subset of chains whose constituent morphisms have degree $0$ or $1$.